Stecher poses in hospital bed while Oilers teammates continue on | Offside

 “Thank you to Dr. Anderson and his team for a successful operation,” she captioned the photo.

+Edmonton is Stecher’s sixth NHL stop, as the 30-year-old blueliner has also played with the Vancouver Canucks, Detroit Red Wings, Los Angeles Kings, Arizona Coyotes, and Calgary Flames.

-Stecher was the final addition general manager Ken Holland made to the Oilers roster ahead of the trade deadline, sending a 2027 fourth-round pick to the Arizona Coyotes in exchange for the 30-year-old defenceman as well as a 2024 seventh-round selection.
+The Richmond, BC native was the final addition general manager Ken Holland made to the Oilers roster ahead of the trade deadline.
+While the Oilers compete in the Western Conference Final, needless to say, Stecher’s season is over.

 Stecher’s impact with the Oilers ended up being rather insignificant as he struggled to get into the lineup.
 Following the trade, he played in just nine regular-season games and had yet to suit up in the playoffs.
 It’s unclear exactly when or how his injury occurred, as his last game came back on April 18 versus the Colorado Avalanche.